 Imagine telling your best friend that they were a failure.
 Or your child that they should just quit what they love.
 This probably sounds horrifying to you.
 But you should stop and ask why it’s okay to tell yourself these same things.

 If someone you care about is going through a period of self-doubt, you obviously don’t reinforce those beliefs.
 You encourage them and help them work through their fears and doubts.
 It’s obvious when it’s someone else that the problem isn’t them but simply the voice in their head damaging their confidence.
-This exercise is intended to do the exact same thing for yourself.
+This exercise is intended to do the exact same thing for yourself and stop the ANTs before they do damage.

 - Imagine your best friend or someone close to you going through the exact situation you are at the moment.
 The big project at work is actually something your mom is dealing with.
 The assignment due is something your best friend has been working on.